 Please Note:- The East Sussex Record Office is responsible for the preservation and storage of all old Church Registers at St Nicolas (circa 1140), St Andrews (1864) and The Good Shepherd Mile Oak (1936).

-The East Sussex Record Office also holds old School log books, and many historical documents relating to Portslade.
+The East Sussex Record Office also holds old School Log Books, Street Directories and many personal historical documents relating to Portslade.
 For details of viewing these records, make all enquiries to ;

 The Keep